 The Template provided to our suppliers requests information on the smelters and refiners used to provide the tungsten and tantalum in our products.
 We do not typically have a direct relationship with smelters and refiners of such minerals and are unable to perform or direct audits of these entities within our supply chain.
-Instead, we compare information regarding refiners and smelters provided by our suppliers in their Template with lists of refiners and smelters designated by RMI as compliant with RMAP standards.
+Instead, we compare information regarding refiners and smelters provided by our suppliers in their Template with lists of refiners and smelters designated by RMI as RMAP conformant in order to ensure compliance.